 The man doesn’t respond, and she thinks it would be rude to ask a second time.

 The road takes a sharp turn to the left followed by two more sharp turns to the left.
 Alice knows, logically, it should lead back to the place they started, but it does not.
-The road has become wide, smooth and lined by tall hedges cut the exact same height and width.
-They drive through a pair of golden gates toward an impressivly large mansion surrounded by gigantic rose bushes.
+The road has become wide, smooth, and lined by tall hedges cut the exact same height and width.
+They drive through a pair of golden gates toward an impressively large mansion surrounded by gigantic rose bushes.

 Alice pulls into a valet loop stopping directly in front of the house.
 Two men rush past her car with buckets of red paint and she swears they look oddly square.
 Without a word, her passenger jumps from the car, straightens his suit, and runs toward a gathering of people in the gardens to the left of the house.
 Alice can make out red banners, red carpets, and people dressed in fancy clothes.
 She calls after the man, but he doesn’t hear her.
 A long black car appears in her rearview mirror and honks impatiently for her to move.